ivegamsft/AppMigrationWorkshop/HOL/07-app-to-container/README.md

 1. You can remove the uneeded files "ProjectName.webproj" and "MyTemplate.vstemplate"

-1. Add a blank text file to the Solition, Not the Web Site and rename it to Dockerfile, make sure to remove the ".txt" extension.
+1. Add a blank text file to the Solution, Not the Web Site and rename it to Dockerfile, make sure to remove the ".txt" extension.

     ![image](./media/hol7-4-e.PNG)